ishwarchoudhari/ChatDen/README.md

 **Proprietary — All Rights Reserved.** See [`LICENSE`](LICENSE).
 This code is not licensed for reuse, redistribution, or modification without explicit permission.

-*(If ChatDen is intended as open source instead, see the license discussion in the architecture doc — swap this section and the `LICENSE` file accordingly.)*